In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Pork chops: Cook the pork chops, turning frequently, until browned but still faintly pink within, 8 to 10 minutes.
 Transfer to a cutting board to rest for 5 minutes.
 Cut into ½-inch-thick slices.
 Do not clean the pan.

 - Trim the root ends from the baby broccoli.

 - Cut the lemon into wedges for garnish

-In the same pan used for your protein, if dry, add 2 teaspoons oil.
+In the same pan, if dry, add 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the baby broccoli, season with salt and pepper, and cook, stirring occasionally, until starting to soften, about 2 minutes.
 Add the sliced almonds and organic squash and cook, stirring occasionally and scraping up any browned bits from the bottom of the pan, until the almonds are golden, 3 to 5 minutes.
 Remove from the heat and season to taste with salt and pepper.

 Spread the romesco on individual plates and top with your protein.
 Serve the vegetables and lemon wedges on the side.